MountStill/b9122_homework2/README.md

 # b9122_homework2
-## Computing for Business Research Homework 2
+## Computing for Business Research Homework 2 at CBS

 ### Author